donishadsmith/neurocaps/paper/paper.md

 for downstream statistical analyses and visualizations to facilitate interpretations.
 However, many of NeuroCAPs' post-processing functionalities assumes that fMRI data is organized in a Brain Imaging Data Structure (BIDS) compliant directory and is most optimized for data preprocessed with fMRIPrep [@Esteban2019] or preprocessing pipelines that generate similar outputs (e.g. NiBabies [@Goncalves2025]).
+Furthermore, NeuroCAPs only supports the k-means algorithm for clustering.

 # Modules
-NeuroCAPs consists of four modules, with core functionality primarily distributed between two main modules (`neurocaps.extraction` and `neurocaps.analysis`) that handle the entire workflow, from post-processing to temporal metric computation and visualization capabilities.
+NeuroCAPs consists of five modules, with core functionality primarily distributed between two main modules (`neurocaps.extraction` and `neurocaps.analysis`) that handle the entire workflow, from post-processing to temporal metric computation and visualization capabilities.